 Equipment

-To create this recipe, you will need a small casserole dish, a large bowl, a medium or large skillet to cook the bacon, and a boiling pot or deep fryer to fry the crispy onions.
+To create this recipe, you will need a small casserole dish or baking dish, a large bowl, a medium or large skillet to cook the bacon, and a boiling pot or deep fryer to fry the crispy onions.

-Leftovers can be stored directly in the casserole dish covered with plastic wrap or aluminum foil or in an airtight container for up to 5 days.
-This can be great especially if you want to make this recipe ahead of time around the holidays and just heat it up when you are ready to serve!
+Leftovers of this green bean side dish can be stored directly in the casserole dish covered with plastic wrap or aluminum foil or in an airtight container for up to 5 days.
+This can be great especially if you want to make this recipe ahead of time around the holidays and just heat it up when you are ready to serve.

-To reheat this dish, preheat the oven to 350 degrees.
+To reheat the leftover green bean casserole, preheat the oven to 350 degrees.
 Bake about 10 minutes or until the middle of the casserole is warm.

 These ingredients do stand up well to freezing in a freezer safe container for up to 2 months.